-- 63. H.B.
-815 provides that a physician performing an abortion "shall insure" that the remains of the fetus or embryo "are disposed of by internment or cremation, in accordance with the provisions of R.S.
+H.B.
+815, S.B.
+33, and the Related Provisions of the Emergency Regulations provisions of R.S.
 8:651 et seq."
 La.
+Rev. Stat. § 8:651 et seq. govern the disposition of "every dead body of a human being lying within this state."

+72. H.B.
+815 provides that a physician performing an abortion "shall insure" that the embryonic or fetal tissue is "disposed of by internment or cremation, in accordance with the

-Rev. Stat. § 8:651 et seq. govern the disposition of "every dead body of a human being lying within this state." - 64.
-"Abortion" is not defined within H.B.
-815, but is defined elsewhere in Chapter 40 of the Louisiana Revised Statutes to mean: "the act of using or prescribing any instrument, medicine, drug, or other substance, device, or means with the intent to terminate the clinically diagnosable pregnancy of a woman with knowledge that the termination by those means will, with reasonable likelihood, cause the death of the unborn child," not including miscarriage management or ectopic pregnancy treatment.
+- of the Louisiana Revised Statutes to mean: "the act of using or prescribing any instrument, medicine, drug, or other substance, device, or means with the intent to terminate the clinically diagnosable pregnancy of a woman with knowledge that the termination by those means will, with reasonable likelihood, cause the death of the unborn child," not including miscarriage management or ectopic pregnancy treatment.
 La.
 Rev. Stat. § 40:1061.9(1).
 H.B.
-815 also provides that "[n]othing in this Section shall be construed to alter generally accepted medical standards . . . ."

-- 65. H.B.
-815 does not prohibit "final disposition in accordance with state law," or conduct that is undertaken for "the purpose of providing knowledge" "solely to the mother, such as for diagnostic or pathological purposes," or "to law enforcement officers, such as the case of an autopsy following feticide." - 66.
+815 also provides that "[n]othing in this Section shall be construed to alter generally accepted medical standards . . . ." - 74.
+H.B.
+815 does not prohibit "final disposition in accordance with state law," or conduct that is undertaken for "the purpose of providing knowledge" "solely to the mother, such as for diagnostic or pathological purposes," or "to law enforcement officers, such as the case of an autopsy following feticide." - 75.
 The penalty for violating H.B.
 815 includes "professional disciplinary action," as set forth in La.
-Rev. Stat. § 40:1061.29. - 67.
-H.B.
-815's requirement that fetal remains following abortion be either buried or cremated is an effective ban on first trimester medication abortion.
+Rev. Stat. § 40:1061.29. - On its face, H.B.
+815's requirement that embryonic and fetal tissue following abortion be either buried or cremated is an effective ban on first trimester medication abortion.
 During a medication abortion, the products of conception are passed at home and collected and disposed of by the woman in the same or similar manner as that used during menstruation.
-Thus, the physician cannot insure that the fetal remains are disposed of by burial or cremation, and therefore cannot provide a medication abortion and comply with H.B.
-815. - 68.
-H.B.
-815 imposes embryonic and fetal tissue disposition requirements on physicians performing an abortion-but not on physicians providing miscarriage management, nor on women experiencing miscarriage. - 69.
-S.B.
-33 prohibits the "sale, receipt, or transport of fetal organs and body parts," including by donation, which are obtained through abortion.
-This includes parts as small as "a cell."
-S.B.
-33 contains the same language with regards to disposition or the provision of tissue for pathological examination or law enforcement purposes as H.B.
-815. - 70.
-The penalty for violating S.B.
-33 is "a term of imprisonment at hard labor for not less than ten nor more than fifty years," and a fine of up to fifty thousand dollars.
+Thus, the physician cannot insure that the embryonic or fetal tissue is disposed of by interment or cremation, and therefore cannot provide a medication abortion and comply with H.B.
+815.